Isbn For Self Publishers and Independent Authors In India

 If your book is published under 24by7 Publishing (or our officially operated imprints), an ISBN is allocated from our publisher’s ISBN pool as part of the publishing process, subject to completion of required publishing inputs (final files, metadata, approvals).
 The ISBN becomes machine-readable as a 13-digit EAN bar code, which is fast to read & less error-prone.
 Barcode support is included when publishing under 24by7 Publishing and its imprints.

 Please note: 24by7Publishing.com is not the authority in India for issuing ISBNs.
-24by7Publishing.com requests the Raja Rammohan National Agency for ISBNs and obtains ISBN allocations under its registered publisher account for titles published under its imprint.
+24by7Publishing.com obtains ISBN allocations from Raja Rammohan National Agency (RRRNA) under its registered publisher account for titles published under its imprint.
 These ISBNs are used only for titles published under our imprint / operated imprints and are not transferred or sold.

 When you Do need a new ISBN